US Navy re-establishes Second Fleet amid Russia tensions

 The Defense Department also announced that the US has offered to host and lead NATO's newly proposed Joint Force Command for the Atlantic at Norfolk, Virginia.

+"NATO is refocusing on the Atlantic in recognition of the great power competition prompted by a resurgent Russia," Pentagon spokesman Johnny Michael told CNN.

-A US Navy official said that "the return to great power competition demands that we focus on the Atlantic."
+The Trump administration's new national defense strategy prioritized countering Russia and China and a US Navy official told CNN that, "the return to great power competition demands that we focus on the Atlantic."

 Re-establishing the second fleet "ensures dedicated reinforcement of the region and demonstrates a capable and credible deterrence effect" against adversaries, the official said.

+US officials have expressed concerns about Russia's increasing naval capability, particularly with regard to its submarine fleet, as well as the Russian's navy increased presence in the Atlantic.

+"They have launched a new submarine that I can safely say is closing the gap on some of our technologies," Secretary of the Navy Richard Spencer told Congress last month.
+"But, we are hard at work, also, to make sure that gap does not close and that the rate of the gap does not increase."

+NATO and US officials have said that Russian submarine activity is at its highest levels since the Cold War.
+Officials are concerned that Russian submarines could pose a threat to US attempts to reinforce Europe by sea should a conflict take place between NATO and Russia.

+Russia has also recently sent a spy ship up the east coast of the US and Russian Vladimir President Vladimir Putin has announced that Russia is seeking to develop an underwater nuclear armed drone.

-A Navy official said the fleet will eventually involve 250 personnel and be led by a three-star admiral.
+A US Navy official told CNN that the fleet will eventually involve 250 personnel and be led by a three-star admiral.

-The Second Fleet was disestablished in 2011 for cost-savings and a changing strategic environment.
-The Second Fleet was originally formed following World War II as the Second Task Fleet and was re-designated in 1950 as the Second Fleet with the primary mission of supporting NATO.
+The Second Fleet was disestablished in 2011 to save costs amid a changing strategic environment.
+The Second Fleet was originally formed following WWII as the Second Task Fleet and was redesignated in 1950 as the Second Fleet with the primary mission of supporting NATO.